Ilary Blasi: Regular presence on TV

 From 18 September 2004, she came back to host again with Alvin, for the Italian edition of "Cd:Live" on Rai 2.
 Meanwhile, she continued her experience beside Fabio Fazio in the new season of "Che tempo che fa" on Rai3, till 9 April 2005.
 On that day she was interviewed live by Fazio and she admitted in public to being pregnant.
 At the 3rd month she let the audience know to expect the baby by the end of October and her boyfriend confirmed the news with a phone call while on air.
 Blasi was to be replaced by the Swedish show-girl Filippa Lagerback.
 Instead her last episode of "CD:Live" was broadcast on 4 June with her showing a curvier silhouette and she introduced the girl who would play her role: Giorgia Palmas.

-In 2006 she was the co-host of 56th Sanremo Music Festival with Giorgio Panariello and Victoria Cabello.

-Still, in 2006, she hosted the edition of Festivalbar with "Il Mago Forest" (Forest the magician alias Michele Foresta) and Cristina Chiabotto.
+Still, in 2006, she hosted the edition of Festivalbar with Mago Forest and Cristina Chiabotto.

 From 15 January 2007 she once again joined the duo of comedians "Luca e Paolo" (Bizzarri and Kessisoglu) to host "Le Iene" and at the end of the season, May 2007, she was at the end of her second pregnancy.

 In September 2007 she hosted a show from the "Gialappa's band" with Forest "Mai dire candid".
 The show was on air during peak time before "Le Iene", broadcast at late night always with Blasi and "Luca e Paolo".

 In September 2008 she was joined by Fabio De Luigi, who replaces Luca e Paolo for the autumn edition of "le Iene".
 In 2009 the duo went back with Blasi and they kept on hosting "Le Iene" until spring 2011.
 After the summer of 2011 Ilary hosted the show with actor Luca Argentero and comedian Enrico Brignano until November 2011.
 The 2012 edition started with Blasi and Brignano joined by the actor Alessandro Gassman during the first episodes, replaced then by the showman Pippo Baudo for only one special episode, and the actor Claudio Amendola till the end of the season.